 MD/MPH students must complete a core curriculum that includes courses in epidemiology and biostatistics, human behavior, environmental and occupational health, health services, research methods, and healthcare budgeting and management.
-They also complete an Applied Learning Experience, the program’s capstone experience, during their fourth year.
+They also complete an Integrative Learning Experience, the program’s capstone experience, during their fourth year.
 As part of their concentration requirements, students take courses in public health law and quality improvement, and attend a monthly evening seminar—Integration of Public Health—that helps integrate their public health work and clinical studies.
 Students usually lose two clinical electives when undertaking their public health course requirements in years three and four.

 How to Apply